 I have been blessed to be a ham for many years.
 I enjoy all the differenct modes, I love to work DX and although I use the LOTW I love to receive cards in the mail and I return my card promptly.
 I have a great appreciation for solid state technology but I do love radios that glow in the dark.
-The primary rig is an Icom-IC-7700 and an Icom IC-7200 with a Yeasu FT-817 for serious QRP and portable work.
-The antenna is either the Telex-Hygain TH-11DXX, GAP Challenger vertical, or the G5RV hanging in the pecan trees which tunes on all the HF bands.
-Other radios include an Icom 706 MkII, an AN/GRC-213, Micom 2R.
-I love boat anchors from the 60's and 70's and I love operating my Collins KWM-2A as well as the Drake 4B line and my TR4, the sound of CW produced by the tubes is so clear and warm.
+The primary rig here is an Icom-IC-7700 with the standby rig an Icom IC-7200.
+A Yeasu FT-817 serves as the serious QRP and portable rig.
+The antennas here are a Telex-Hygain TH-11DXX, GAP Challenger vertical, and the G5RV hanging in the pecan trees which tunes on all the HF bands.
+Other radios include an Icom 706 MkII, an AN/GRC-213 (PRC-104 Manpack).
+I love boat anchors from the 60's and 70's and I love operating my Collins KWM-2A as well as the Drake 4B line and my Drake TR4, the sound of CW produced by the tubes is so clear and warm.
 When operating digital I often try to operate with the lowest power necessary for a QSO, often with 1 watt or less.

 I QSL via LOTW and direct, I do not use the bureau's.
 I often upload logs to LOTW within moments or hours of the QSO but never does a week go by when logs are not uploaded.
 I love to receive cards from short wave listeners so if you copy one of my QSO's please drop me a card or send an email.